-The appointed auditor can be contacted at the address below for this purpose between the above dates only.
-The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
+The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.

+4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
 The appointed auditor is: